somesh-ghaturle/Data-Science-Brushup/SQL/Readme.md

-For SQL I practise from https://mode.com/sql-tutorial/ It Also Provided Sample Databases
+For SQL I practise from https://mode.com/sql-tutorial/ <br>
+It Also Provided Sample Databases